csyers/cse30331/HW2/PartD.md

 as sorted, then take the next card and insert it into the appropriate place in the sorted portion of the hand.
 This would be quick and easy to execute.
 - Sorting 100 tigers in 100 cages alphabetically by name: I would choose to sort the tigers using selection sort.
 This is because selection sort only requires O(n) swaps, which is fewer than the other sorting algorithms.
 I would want to minimize swaps because I can imagine that switching tigers from cage to cage could be difficult.
+Presubably, the zookeeper would know the order of them.
+So he would just take the first one and put it in the right cage, then continue on for all tigers.
 - Sorting 10,000 US coins by increasing value: to sort these, I would use bucket sort.
 This is because there are few district values within the 10,000 coins.
 There are pennies, nickels, dimes, quarters, half-dollars, and dolalr coins, which means there are only 6 different dstinct values the elements can take.
 Bucket sort is a sorting algorithm that takes an average time on O(n + k), where k is in the number of buckets.
 In this case, k would be 6.
 This results in an efficient sorting of the 10,000 coins.
 This is actually what I'd do in real life: I would take each coin and place it in a bucket with the other coins of that value.
+If I had to choose an in class algorithm, I would use insertion sort, taking each coin 1 by 1 and inserting it into the correct position amongst the sorted coins.

 I would not choose to use heapsort for any of these cases, because it would be difficult to heapify and reheapify physical objects.
+Also, I chose not to use any recursive algorithm, because as Professor Chiang said in class on Tuesday, recursion is very difficult for humans to think of.
+So although using quicksort might be best for sorting the tigers, I would not choose to do that because of its diffulty to implemenet.